Skip to content

 • Physics or Mathematics

-You may also like JAMB Subject Combination for Arabic Language and Literature (2026 Guide)
+You may also like JAMB Subject Combination for Automobile Engineering (2026 Guide)

 The core subjects are Chemistry and Biology